agroal/pgagroal/doc/PIPELINES.md

 transaction completes.
 This feature will support many more clients than there are database connections.

+The transaction pipeline requires that there are users defined such that connections can be kept in the pool in all security scenarios.

 However, there are some session based features of PostgreSQL that can't be supported in this pipeline.